jnorfolk/Data-Projects-TripleTen/Zyfra Gold Recovery/README.md

 - **Process Optimization:** Use model insights to identify and address inefficiencies in the extraction process.

 ## Acknowledgments
-- This project was a part of a collaborative effort with my program TripleTen and Zyfra, providing real-world data and context for effective model development.
+- This project was a part of a collaborative effort with my program TripleTen and Zyfra, providing real-world data and context for effective model development; however, these proprietary datasets cannot be shared online.